 (c) Any of the issues set forth in subsections (a) and (b) of this section and section 3107 of this chapter may be considered in terms of their application to professions or occupations generally.

 (d) Prior to review under this chapter and consideration by the General Assembly of any bill to regulate a profession or occupation and upon the request of the House or Senate Committee on Government Operations, the Office shall make, in writing, a preliminary assessment of whether any particular request for regulation meets the criteria set forth in subsection (a) of this section.
-The Office shall report its preliminary assessment to the appropriate House or Senate Committee on Government Operations.
+The Office shall report its preliminary assessment to the House and Senate Committees on Government Operations.